SheffieldKevin/MovingImages-RubyTests/README.md

     * Compare with a previsouly created composition map.
     * Export the video composition.
     * Check that the video composition is right length and size.
+4. Create a movie editor with two sound tracks
+    * Use audio mix instructions to mix the sound in the tracks.